Inequivalent contact structures on Boothby-Wang 5-manifolds: Contact homology

 \section{Contact homology}

-In this section we consider invariants derived from contact homology.
+In this section we consider invariants derived from symplectic field theory, introduced in \cite{EGH}.
 We only take into account the {\em classical contact homology} $H_*^{cont}(X,\xi)$ which is a graded supercommutative algebra, defined using rational holomorphic curves with one positive puncture and several negative punctures in the symplectization of the contact manifold.
-We use a variant of this theory for the so-called Morse-Bott case, described in \cite{Bou} and in Section 2.9.2.~in \cite{EGH}.
+We use a variant of this theory for the so-called Morse-Bott case, described in \cite{Bou} and in \cite[Section 2.9.2]{EGH}.

+In general, the classical contact homology is the homology of a certain freely generated graded supercommutative algebra $\mathfrak{A}$ with a differential $\partial\colon \mathfrak{A}\rightarrow\mathfrak{A}$ that satisfies a Leibniz rule so that the homology becomes itself an algebra.
+The generators of $\mathfrak{A}$ correspond to periodic Reeb orbits of the contact form and the differential is associated to moduli spaces of holomorphic curves in the symplectization of the contact manifold which are asymptotic to these Reeb orbits.
+The degree of the generators is related to the Conley-Zehnder index of the corresponding closed Reeb orbit.
+The algebra $\mathfrak{A}$ is actually a family of algebras parametrized by $t\in H^*(X;\mathbb{R})$.
+Since each element of the family is preserved by the differential, we get a family of contact homology algebras which can be specialized at any parameter $t$.
+The homology algebra is an invariant of the contact structure that, up to isomorphism, does not depend on the choice of contact form.